scruss/Windows-3.x-Plotter-Fonts/README.md

 All of the glyphs are built up from straight line segments, as simple vector output devices could not render spline curves directly.

 These files are not directly useful to today's user.
+This issue from the FontForge repo, however, may contain interesting tools: [FontForge does not support vector (plotter) FNT/FON format · Issue #3841 · fontforge/fontforge](https://github.com/fontforge/fontforge/issues/3841)

 ## Generated Files